Get a mortgage

 This means that the amount you owe will decrease every month.
 And, as long as you keep up the repayments, your mortgage will be fully paid off at the end of the term.
 Having a fully paid off mortgage means you own your own home.

 With an interest-only mortgage, your monthly payments only pay off the interest charges on your loan, not any of the capital borrowed.

 This means that your payments will be less than on a repayment mortgage.
 But at the end of the term, you’ll still owe the original amount you borrowed from the lender.

 To fully own your property by the end of the mortgage term, you will need to repay the whole balance by:

 It’s important to note that most mortgage lenders will ask how you intend to repay your loan – and not all lenders will accept all repayment strategies (for example, inheritance).

-Each lender will have their own criteria, which is why it’s important to get in touch with a Specialist Financial Adviser to discuss your options.
+Each lender will have their own criteria, which is why it’s important to speak to a mortgage expert to discuss your options.

 Yes, as long as your mortgage lender approves you for a repayment mortgage.
 Lenders carry out an approval process as you will typically be moving to much higher monthly repayments.
 Options for switching to a repayment mortgage from an interest-only mortgage may include: